Cooperation-org/human-credentialing/README.md

 ### Access the Web Interface:

    - Navigate to http://localhost:3000/.
-   - Log in using Metamask.
+   - Log in using MetaMask.
    - Click the provided button to authenticate with your GitHub account.
    - Your public GitHub information will be fetched and stored in composedb.
 This data will be displayed on the page.
-   - For subsequent visits to http://localhost:3002/, the page will automatically retrieve and display the stored information after Metamask       authentication.
+   - For subsequent visits to http://localhost:3002/, the page will automatically retrieve and display the stored information after MetaMask authentication.

 ### Integrate Fiverr Ratings: